 Before we look at the receipts, you need to know what kind of setup I’m running.
 Costs vary wildly depending on whether you free-range (let them roam) or keep them in a run.

-- Breeds: 3 Rhode Island Reds and 3 Leghorns (easiest chicken breeds for beginners chosen specifically for egg production).
+- Breeds: 3 Rhode Island Reds and 3 Leghorns (chosen specifically for egg production as easiest chicken breeds for beginners)

 I started this journey with day-old chicks, which means I had about 5 months of feeding them before I saw a single egg.
 That heavily impacts the first-year math.